How to build responsive banner ads with HTML5

 For example, an online form should contain the minimum of interactions required – anymore, then it begins in the banner and ends on the landing page.
 The key to a good HTML5 rich media banner campaign is that it must be serious in execution and intuitive in design.

-In the future, expect to see more features such as being able to pay directly for a product featured in a banner.
+Today, you can use features such as being able to pay directly for a product featured in a banner.
 Or as seen in the display ad above chatbots – with rich media banners the future applications are endless!

 Video and HTML5 display advertising